-- Volunteer to support disaster efforts in your community by joining the Community Emergency Response Team (CERT), the Medical Reserve Corps (MRC) or the Radio Amateur Civil Emergency Service (RACES).
+- Volunteer to support disaster efforts in your community by joining the Radio Amateur Civil Emergency Service (RACES).
 Many local faith-based and community organizations have programs active in supporting disasters too.

 - Learn CPR and basic first aid, donate blood, or volunteer to help with mass care and sheltering operations at your local American Red Cross Chapter.

 - Support major disasters by donating cash or goods which may help meet the needs of your community in times of disaster.
 See this video on why monetary donations are the most effective way to donate during times of disaster.